bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/lorenz84.md

 	n_inversion = 6, detect_bifurcation = 1) ; normC = norminf,
 	# detection of codim 2 bifurcations with bisection
 	detect_codim2_bifurcation = 2,
-	# we update the Fold problem at every continuation step
-	update_minaug_every_step = 1,
 	# we save the different components for plotting
 	record_from_solution = recordFromSolutionLor,
 	)